EMDK/docs/3.1UP1/source/api/MifarePlusSL3Exception.md

 #MifarePlusSL3Exception

 The methods of MifarePlusSL3 object throws MifarePlusSL3Exception when an error occurs.

 The error could be due to:

 1. Client using the API incorrectly
-2. because an unexpected error occurred
+2. Or because an unexpected error occurred

 ##Public Methods